-Engineering Drawing I (9, 10, 11, 12)
+Engineering Drawing I (9, 10, 11, 12) 2 semesters .50 credit each semester

 This course may be considered a fine art credit.
 This course is intended to meet the needs of the technical student as well as the student who plans to attend college after graduation for a degree in engineering or architecture.
 A student may take up to four years of engineering drawing.
 First year engineering drawing consists of studying various types of mechanical drawings (e.g. 3-view, sectional, auxiliary).
 Dimensioned drawings are also covered.
 To be successful, students need to ask for teacher guidance, but have the self-discipline to work alone.
 Expression of original ideas in drawing is encouraged.
 All necessary equipment and supplies are provided.